 Based on the study, long exposure to ultraviolet lights can damage skin cells, which later can become tumors.
 Caffeine can eliminate these damaged cells and hence, reduce the chances of them becoming tumors.
 That's how good is coffee!

 Although not all the nutrients in coffee beans will go into your cup of black unsweetened coffee, the followings are the nutrients that make it to the final drink:

 - Niacin (B3)

 - Riboflavin (Vitamin B2)

 2. Coffee and Prostate Cancer

-Caffeine must be a good cancer tumor buster!
-Besides reducing the risk of developing basal cell carcinoma and its effectiveness in combating liver cancer and colorectal cancer, new studies have now shown that it is equally effective in lowering the risk of prostate cancer.
+Caffeine must be a good cancer tumor buster.
+Besides reducing the risk of developing basal cell carcinoma and combating liver cancer and colorectal cancer, new studies have now shown that it is equally effective in lowering the risk of prostate cancer.

-As reported in the medical news today, research done at Fred Hutchinson Cancer Research Center in Seattle concluded that coffee could reduce the progression or recurrence of prostate cancer.
+As reported in the medical news today, research done at Fred Hutchinson Cancer Research Center in Seattle concluded that black coffee can reduce the progression or recurrence of prostate cancer.